Dynamic Authenticator

 See Example Use-case for an example of how to set this attribute.

-The response must be provided using the configuration schema for the relevant Delegate Authenticator, excluding the base settings (the Dynamic Authenticator’s Base Settings are always used for all delegate authenticators).
+The response must be provided using the configuration schema for the relevant delegate authenticator, excluding the base settings (the Dynamic Authenticator’s Base Settings are always used for all delegate authenticators).

 The plugin-specific configuration should be the root of the response object.
 See an example in the Web Service section below.